dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_11.md

 _Proof sketch._
 The proof uses the same principle to the proofs the product are ideals for SRE ([notes 8](notes_8.md)).
 What makes the construction more complicated is that it works on tree automata instead of normal automaton.
+A limit configurations are like regular expression over syntax trees of configurations and the tree automata generalize regular expressions to trees.
 Given two configuration included in a limit configuration, we can unfold the replicated terms until it covers both configuration (pumping argument).